 You can tell monounsaturated and polyunsaturated fats because they are liquid at room temperature.
 These types of fat seem to lower your chance of heart disease.
 But that doesn’t mean you can eat more than the Dietary Guidelines suggest.

 Trans fats and saturated fats are usually solid at room temperature.
-Trans fat and saturated fat can put you at greater risk for heart disease and should be limited.

 What's On Your Plate? is based on the nutrition recommendations for older adults in the Dietary Guidelines for Americans, 2010 from the U.S. Department of Agriculture (USDA) and the U.S. Department of Health and Human Services (HHS).